The Office of Practice Innovation, Partnerships and Policy guides the development

 Sabra Custer, Associate Professor

-Dr. Custer received t020 Association of Nurses in AIDS Care HIV/AIDS Educator award.
+Dr. Custer received the 2020 Association of Nurses in AIDS Care HIV/AIDS Educator

-Custer is a long-time member of the Association of Nurses in AIDS Care.
-She currently
+award.
+Dr. Custer is a long-time member of the Association of Nurses in AIDS Care.

-practices at an HIV clinic where she also oversees UofSC Nursing students during their
+She currently practices at an HIV clinic where she also oversees UofSC Nursing students

 Associate Dean for Practice Innovation, Partnerships & Policy

 Dr. Deupree earned her PhD in Health Promotion/Health Behavior in 2011.
 In 2014 she

 was selected as one of 20 nurses nationwide for the highly competitive prestigious